Indian Ocean Drive

 After a series of serious crashes on Indian Ocean Drive, between Two Rocks and Lancelin, an Indian Ocean Drive Safety Review Group was convened in August 2017 to examine road safety issues on this stretch of road and to recommend to Government what measures could be taken to improve safety.

 Drawing upon the expertise of senior and experienced staff from the Road Safety Commission, Western Australia Police Force and Main Roads, the review group adopted a ‘Safe System’ approach to reviewing the issues and considering recommended actions.
+The Indian Ocean Drive Safety Review Report was issued on 8 November 2017, outlining a number of recommendations for improving safety.

 Video: Safety treatments